NSU-20205-wp/kafka-midpoint/docs/kafka_messages.md

 # Short guide for sending messages to kafka

 ### example 1:
-For kafka-magic: if you want to use such format, you should select "Recognise Message Context"
+For <b>kafka-magic</b>: if you want to use such format, you <b>should</b> select "Recognise Message Context"

     {
         "Message": {
             "requestId": 20,
             "operation": "create",
-            "what": "user",
-            "params": {
+            "what": "user", // also may be role or resource "params": {
                 "name": "user_test"
             }